quattroerik/EMU/README.md

 #### Ease of Servicing
 All electrical and mechanical components are either **one screw or completely tool-free and immediately accessible**, making live troubleshooting possible even during a print.

 Access to the electronics is easy - just lift the dry box off its base for full access.
-The gate stepper tensioning screw is accessible without any dissassembly allowing on the fly tuning of gate tension.
+The stepper tensioning screw is accessible without any dissassembly allowing on the fly tuning of filament grip.
 Finally, removing the filamentalist, stepper and stepper assembly is possible via one screw.

 #### Sealed Dry Boxes
 Each spool sits in its own purpose built, **fully sealed dry box with an integrated desiccant holder**.
 The boxes use foam cord in areas of potential air ingress to create a tight seal, with the clear 1.5mm PETG/PC panel also offering visibility inside the dry box.